Data Breach Prevention: A Complete Guide for Security Teams

 Stolen credentials

-Infostealers don’t stop at user passwords.
-Many variants include configurable file grabbers that operators can point at developer machines to pull stored API keys and cloud credential files.
-These are non-human identities (NHI), and they bypass MFA by design.
+Many infostealer variants also include configurable file grabbers that operators can point at developer or admin machines to pull stored API keys and cloud credential files.
+These are non-human identities (NHIs), and they bypass MFA by design because there’s no human to challenge.
 A service account can’t receive an SMS code.
-A stolen AWS access key gives the attacker whatever that key can do, no second factor required.
-Cloud admin compromise often starts here.
+A stolen AWS access key gives the attacker whatever that key was authorized to do, no second factor required.
+A lot of cloud admin compromises start here.

 Phishing and social engineering

-Business email compromise takes this further.
-Attackers compromise an executive’s email account, then use it to authorize fraudulent wire transfers.
-Or they impersonate vendors to redirect invoice payments.
-These attacks cost billions annually because they exploit trust rather than technical vulnerabilities.
+Business email compromise is the same trick at a different scale.
+An attacker takes over an executive’s email account, then uses it to authorize a fraudulent wire transfer, or impersonates a known vendor to redirect an invoice payment.
+These attacks cost billions annually because they exploit trust rather than any technical vulnerability, which means the security controls protecting the rest of your stack don’t see them.
 See our guide on how to prevent business email compromise scams for specific defenses.

 Vulnerabilities and misconfigurations